finkusuma-dev/frontendmenter-blog-preview-card/README.md

 #### Make HTML Result Close to The Design

-##### Figma Strokes vs CSS Borders
+##### 🟠 Figma Strokes vs CSS Borders

-I noteced that strokes in Figma and borders in CSS behave differently.
-If we look at blog card properties in Figma design, the blog card has stroke **inside** with the padding of 24px.
+I noticed that strokes in Figma and borders in CSS behave differently.
+If we look at blog card properties in Figma design, the blog card has stroke **inside** with the padding of `24px`.

 I tried different values on the CSS padding and also tried CSS border and outline.
-And these are the pixels to pixels comparison between figma stroke and CSS border (with box-sizing: border-box) or CSS outline.
+And these are the pixel to pixel comparison between figma stroke and CSS border (with box-sizing: border-box) or CSS outline.

 1. ```css
    border: 0.1rem solid var(--color-gray-950);